AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 * The count of *custom fields allowed per object* varies according to your Salesforce Edition.
     * Refer to the [!DNL Salesforce] [documentation](https://help.salesforce.com/s/articleView?id=sf.custom_field_allocations.htm&type=5) for additional guidance.
     * If you have reached the limit defined for *custom fields allowed per object* within [!DNL Salesforce Marketing Cloud] you will need to
-        * Remove older custom fields before adding new custom fields in [!DNL Salesforce Marketing Cloud].
+        * Remove older attributes before adding new attributes in [!DNL Salesforce Marketing Cloud].
-        * Update or remove any destinations in Platform which use these older custom field names as the value provided for **[!UICONTROL Mapping ID]** during the [segment scheduling](#schedule-segment-export-example) step.
+        * Update or remove any activated segments in Platform destinations which use these older attribute names as the value provided for **[!UICONTROL Mapping ID]** during the [segment scheduling](#schedule-segment-export-example) step.

 ## Supported identities {#supported-identities}